Best Puzzle Games 2025

 In it, you play as the pedestrian figure from traffic signs after being magically brought to life.

-Each level is comprised of several signs that you can travel between by rearranging and linking various switches and triggers.
+Each level is composed of several signs that you can travel between by rearranging and linking various switches and triggers.

 As you progress through each level, the 3D backgrounds where signs are located will change based on your actions, introducing new obstacles and secrets to uncover.

-Regarded as one of the most beloved and prolific escape room series, The Room spans several installments.
+Regarded as one of the most beloved and fruitful escape room series, The Room spans several installments.

-Each one sees you using unique contraptions and clues to solve increasingly complex puzzles.
+Each one sees you using distinctive contraptions and clues to solve increasingly intricate puzzles.

 There’s less of an emphasis on combining objects throughout the entirety of a room and more on tinkering with mechanical items such as clocks, music boxes, and projectors.